haifengkao/ResumableCombine/README.md

 [![Platform](https://img.shields.io/cocoapods/p/ResumableCombine.svg?style=flat)](https://cocoapods.org/pods/ResumableCombine)

 Swift Combine lacks of support for proper backpressure handling.
 Many of its operators just send `request(.unlimited)` for the first demand request.
-It renders the pull mechanism utterly uselesss.
+It renders the Combine's pull mechanism utterly uselesss.
 This project aims to fix this problem.

 ## Example